kberov/Ado/README.md

 Ado can be downloaded from [CPAN](http://search.cpan.org/dist/Ado/) and installed manually or installed directly from CPAN using `cpan` or `cpanm` commandline tools.

+Ado is meant to be _installed into a folder of your choice_.
+It can go into the `siteprefix` folder of your ___non-system Perl distro___ or in its own folder.
+When installing Ado in its own folder add the `/path/to/ado/bin` to your `$PATH` environment variable.

 ## MANUAL